claudiamunteanu/shows-ticket-store-java/README.md

 The user creates an account if he doesn't have one and then logs into it.
 There, he can view a list of all of the shows, he can filter them by date and he can buy tickets for one of those filtered shows.

-The project contains two versions for the server: an RPC server and one made with Protobuf.
+The project contains two versions for the server: an RPC server and one made with Protobuff.
 It also contains a web server which uses the same database, and a simple client made with React for CRUD operations on shows.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>